xbrowse/xbrowse-laptop/README.md

 Deploying an xBrowse instance in the wild is pretty involved, so this repository provides a "getting started" deployment with minimal configuration, smaller reference datasets, etc.

-Note that this installation should **not** be used to deploy xBrowse on your own production servers - that is still in progress.
+Note that this installation should **not** be used to deploy xBrowse in production. xBrowse is still in *beta*, and we aren't ready to endorse it for external use yet.
+(Hopefully soon!)

 ## How It Works